Agile Data Warehouse design

 Here’s an example from our Optimal Intro to BEAM✲ course, for an event called “Customer Orders Product” in our running case study, “Rick’s Pizza”.
-This isn’t anybody’s finest work, but it’s approachable to (and even written by!) business stakeholders, and easy to formalise in to an “official” BEAM table above.
+This isn’t anybody’s finest or neatest work, but it’s approachable to (and even written by!) business stakeholders, and easy to formalise in to an “official” BEAM table above.
 Starting with the whiteboard is a great way to get conversation and collaboration with your business stakeholders underway.

 Modelstorming delivers artefacts that make star schemas easy to validate and build

 Together, the documentation produced by modelstorming delivers business requirements that are very close to a star schema.
 Compared to “I want a report on this” or “give me all the data on that”, you have tailored the conversation with your stakeholders to get them thinking dimensionally without freaking them out.
 This reduces uncertainty and increases the ease of iteration when you get to the all-important data profiling and schema modelling stages.
 The BEAM✲ artefacts can also be easily annotated with the results of this validation and build work, leaving an easy-to-use trail for those picking up your work later (a key tenet of agile).
 Here’s where you get to, a star schema even I can understand! (from p.156 of the book)